Rollout event-triggered control: reconciling event- and time-triggered control: Closed-loop guarantees

 \begin{theorem} (\cite[Theorem 3]{Wildhagen19_2}) Suppose Algorithm \ref{algo:rollout} is applied with Variant 1, $\mathbb{X}\times\U=\R^{n+m}$, $\overline{N} = rM$, $r\in\N$ and $\beta(0)\ge c-g$.
 Then, the closed loop satisfies

 \end{theorem}

 According to Theorem \ref{thm:performance_bound}, the infinite-horizon control cost of rollout ETC is less than or equal to that of the optimal TTC fulfilling the TS.
-The proof relies on recognizing that since the periodic schedule is feasible in the OCP and due to the special choice of terminal cost and prediction horizon, the optimal cost \eqref{eq:MPC_functional} is upper bounded by $x(k)^\top P_x x(k)$.
+The proof relies on recognizing that since the periodic schedule is feasible in the OCP and due to the choice of terminal cost and prediction horizon, the optimal cost \eqref{eq:MPC_functional} is bounded by $x(k)^\top P_x x(k)$.
+The following result establishes sufficient conditions for a \emph{strict} improvement over TTC.